Project

 Need a way to get Method and UnboundMethod objects to methods overridden by prepended modules

-Added by banister (john mair) about 11 years ago.
-Updated over 6 years ago.
+Added by banister (john mair) over 11 years ago.
+Updated almost 7 years ago.

 Status: